rwynn/monstache-site/src/advanced.md

 }
 ```

-the input parameter will contain information about the document's origin database and collection.
+The input parameter will contain information about the document's origin database and collection.

-to drop the document (direct monstache not to index it) set `output.Drop = true`.
+To drop the document (direct monstache not to index it) set `output.Drop = true`.

-to simply pass the original document through to Elasticsearch, set `output.Passthrough = true`
+To simply pass the original document through to Elasticsearch, set `output.Passthrough = true`

 `output.Index`, `output.Type`, `output.Parent` and `output.Routing` allow you to set the indexing metadata for each individual document.

-if would like to embed other MongoDB documents (possibly from a different collection) within the current document
+If would like to embed other MongoDB documents (possibly from a different collection) within the current document
 before indexing, you can access the `*mgo.Session` pointer as `input.Session`.
 With the mgo session you can use the
 [mgo API](https://godoc.org/gopkg.in/mgo.v2) to find documents in MongoDB and embed them in the Document set
 on output.